pymc-devs/pymc.io/blog/blog_gsoc_2023.md

 :::
 ::::

-Find out more at [Daniel's GSOC blog](https://daniel-saunders-phil.github.io/imagination_machine/).
+Find out more at [Daniel's GSoC blog](https://daniel-saunders-phil.github.io/imagination_machine/).

-1. __What motivated you to apply for GSoC with PyMC?__
+1. __What motivated you to apply for the intership with PyMC?__

      A few years ago, I started reading Richard McElreath’s marvelous book Statistical Rethinking and fell in love with probabilistic programming.
 My prior coding experience was in Python so PyMC was a natural choice of probabilistic programming language to pick up.
 Since then, I’ve really grown to love the package and wanted to learn how to contribute to it in a serious way.